SkyGuoGary/RoboDexVLM/README.md

 ### Dependency
 You need to install langSAM and AnyGrasp for detection and grasp pose generation.

-**NOTE**: The latest langsam depends on python 3.11 or higher, while ROS noetic depends on python 3.8 or lower.
+**NOTE**: The utilized open-world object segmentation method depends on python 3.11 or higher, while ROS noetic depends on python 3.8 or lower.

 That means that you need at least 2 Anaconda environments.
 Using socket for communication during execution.